mlab-upenn/Go-Kart/docs/source/Build-the-Kart/Mechanical/LSBW_mechanical.rst

     :align: center
     :alt: Lower Steer By Wire Assembly Step B4

-Step B5: Cut four more t-slots, each of length 60mm, and assemble them as two "L" pairs, as shown below.
+Step B5: Cut four more t-slots, each of length 60mm, and assemble them as two "L-pairs," as shown below.
 Then using four custom machined t-slot brackets, `two copies <https://github.com/mlab-upenn/gokart-mechatronics/blob/main/Mechanical/SBW%20-%20lower/Drawings/L_Pair_Bottom_Mount.pdf>`_ of "L-Pair Bottom Mount" and `two copies <https://github.com/mlab-upenn/gokart-mechatronics/blob/main/Mechanical/SBW%20-%20lower/Drawings/L_Pair_Top_Mount.pdf>`_ of "L-Pair Top Mount," attach both L pairs to the t-slot base from Step 1.
 You will also need five M5 nuts and bolts per bracket for t-slot mounting.
 Also, the left and right sides are perfectly symmetric.

 .. image:: ../imgs/Mechanical/LSBW_CAD_B5a
     :width: 100%